FORMLESS: tohu. Masculine noun. (Strong’s 8414).

 VOID: vohu.
 Masculine noun.
 (Strong’s 922).

 In the beginning God created the heavens and the earth.
 The earth was formless and void [tohu v’vohu], and darkness was over the surface of the deep, and the Spirit of God was moving over the surface of the waters.
 Then God said, “Let there be light”; and there was light.

-The very first rhyme to occur in the Bible is found in Genesis 1:2.
-Tohu v’vohu is almost always translated as formless and void, but is that the best translation of these words?
+The very first rhyme to occur in the Bible is tohu v’vohu and it is almost always translated as formless and void.
+Is formless and void the best translation for these Hebrew words?
 Let’s take a look.

 We’ll start with the second word, vohu.
 It only occurs three times in the Bible: in Genesis (which we read above), Jeremiah and Isaiah, and each (and every) time it is twinned up with the word tohu.
 You never find vohu without tohu.
 In Jeremiah the whole passage is a nod to Genesis 1: